The Transcontinental Railroad: What a Difference It Made

 In 1988, Coach 17 was purchased by the State of Nevada.
 Today, the car has been stabilized and is kept in a state of “arrested decay” where it serves as a time capsule of railroad history.
 It is the oldest piece of rolling stock in the museum’s collection.
 This exhibition will be the first time it has been displayed for the public.

-The museum exhibit will also feature the V&T locomotives Inyo and Dayton, both of which have been used in film and exhibitions to portray the locomotives present at Promontory in 1869.
+The museum exhibit also features the V&T locomotives Inyo and Dayton, both of which have been used in film and exhibitions to portray the locomotives present at Promontory in 1869.